vyos/vyos-documentation/docs/configuration/service/dns.rst

 .. cfgcmd:: set service dns forwarding allow-from <network>

-   Given the fact that open DNS recursors could be used on DDOS amplification attacts, you must configure the networks which are allowed to use this recursor.
+   Given the fact that open DNS recursors could be used on DDoS amplification attacks, you must configure the networks which are allowed to use this recursor.
 A network of ``0.0.0.0/0`` or ``::/0`` would allow all IPv4 and IPv6 networks to query this server.
-This is on general a bad idea.
+This is generally a bad idea.

 .. cfgcmd:: set service dns forwarding dnssec
    <off | process-no-validate | process | log-fail | validate>

-   The PowerDNS Recursor has 5 different levels of DNSSEC processing, which can be set with the dnssec setting.
+   The PowerDNS recursor has 5 different levels of DNSSEC processing, which can be set with the dnssec setting.
 In order from least to most processing, these
    are: